 System 96 users are passionate about the brand.
 The glass is soft and forgiving to cut.
 Surfaces are largely smooth and uniform.
-Compatibility is assured, “devit” is practically non-existent, and the price is substantially less than competing products.
+Compatibility is assured, “devit” is practically non-existent, and the blended price of the Uroboros and Spectrum products will save you money.
 And System 96 is the perfect expansion point glass for artists and schools who demand the most versatile glass available.
-Since most clear blowing glass in studios and schools worldwide is formulated around 95 or 96 COE, System 96 products are a single source material for work combining fusing, casting, torchworking, blowing and all points between.
+Since most clear blowing glass in studios and schools worldwide is formulated around 95 or 96 COE, System 96 products are the right choice for work utilizing and combining fusing, casting, torchworking, and blowing techniques.

 For more info on System 96 from Uroboros and Spectrum Glass, please visit www.System96.com.